‘Double Shot At Love’ Spoilers: Pauly D Says ‘Dreams Do Come True’ About His Rise To Fame

 Paul “Pauly D” DelVecchio told his roommates “dreams do come true” in a frank discussion about his rise to fame and how thankful he was for his success in a teaser trailer for the latest episode of MTV’s A Double Shot At Love, which airs tonight.

-The group which included Pauly, Jersey Shore: Family Vacation co-star Vinny Guadagnino, Suzi Baidya, Maria Elizondo, Brittani “B-Lashes” Schwartz, Derynn Paige, Marissa Lucchese, Nikki Hall, Brandon Stakemann, Antonio Locke, and Nicky Curd headed out for dinner.
+The group, which included Pauly, Jersey Shore: Family Vacation co-star Vinny Guadagnino, Suzi Baidya, Maria Elizondo, Brittani “B-Lashes” Schwartz, Derynn Paige, Marissa Lucchese, Nikki Hall, Brandon Stakemann, Antonio Locke, and Nicky Curd, headed out for dinner.
 During the meal, Pauly revealed he did not take the journey that brought him success for granted.

 Nicky asked Pauly if he ever thought his life would turn out the way it did.
 His response surprised everyone seated at the table.